gramuah/pose-errors/documentation.md

 + *displayPerCharacteristicPosePlots.m*

-Draws plots for the object characteristics effect on pose estimation and summarizes statistics for all object characteristic influences
+Draws plots for the object characteristics effect on pose estimation and summarizes statistics for all object characteristic influences.

 + *displayPrecRecPlots.m*